linode/apl-docs/docs/post-install.md

 1. Click on the **Drone** app (under Platform/Otomi Apps) in the console.

 :::info
 When you see this message: 'Jwks doesn't have key to match kid or alg from Jwt' Drone is not yet ready.
 Please wait for a couple of minutes and try again.
-Also see [this](/docs/sre/known-issues/istio) issue.
 :::

 2. Sign in